bjoernbroetz/ccidatapreparation/docs/source/resources/software.rst

 CMOR
 ----

 Well maintained software library with interfaces to python, C and Fortran.
-This software is recommended by the obs4MIPs task team to prepare the proposed dataset for submission.
+This software is recommended by the :ref:`obs4MIPs Task Team<general_contact>` to prepare the proposed dataset for submission.

 Details and examples at: *climate model output rewriter* (`CMOR <https://cmor.llnl.gov>`_)